Gaurav927/gaurav927.github.io/XGBoost/index.md

 This gives Aprroximate Split point at a Node
 The paper proposes two way of generating search space, (global and local)

 global is done once per feature for a particular tree, while local is done at each node level, global is much faster (for each feature, percentile calculation is done once).

+Choice of global split values makes the training faster in comparision to local split values.

 ### Weighted Quantile Sketch

 ### Sparsity Aware Split Findings